Burden of proof (philosophy): Holder of the burden

-When two parties are in a discussion and one makes a claim that the other disputes, the one who makes the claim typically has a burden of proof to justify or substantiate that claim especially when it challenges a perceived status quo.
-This is also stated in Hitchens's razor, which declares that "what may be asserted without evidence, may be dismissed without evidence."
-Carl Sagan proposed a related criterion – "extraordinary claims require extraordinary evidence" – which is known as the Sagan standard.
+When two parties are in a discussion and one makes a claim that the other disputes, the one who makes the claim typically has a burden of proof to justify or substantiate that claim, especially when it challenges a perceived status quo.
+This is also stated in Hitchens's razor, which declares that "what may be asserted without evidence may be dismissed without evidence."
+Carl Sagan proposed a related criterion: "Extraordinary claims require extraordinary evidence".

 While certain kinds of arguments, such as logical syllogisms, require mathematical or strictly logical proofs, the standard for evidence to meet the burden of proof is usually determined by context and community standards and conventions.

 Philosophical debate can devolve into arguing about who has the burden of proof about a particular claim.
 This has been described as "burden tennis" or the "onus game".

 Shifting the burden of proof

 One way in which one would attempt to shift the burden of proof is by committing a logical fallacy known as the argument from ignorance.
 It occurs when either a proposition is assumed to be true because it has not yet been proven false or a proposition is assumed to be false because it has not yet been proven true.